ms682/DataScience/README.md

 *Note that we still need to combine records in this dataset where the inepsction date and business ID are the same* ID
  ### To Do
+ 1. Add column headers from postgres - Max
- 1. Merge records where the inspeciton date and bizID are the same
+ 2. Merge records where the inspeciton date and bizID are the same - Arnab
- 2. n-gram vectorization and extraction (after removal of stop words)
+ 3. n-gram vectorization and extraction (after removal of stop words)
- 3. train/test split
+ 4. train/test split
- 4. Model Selection, training, and testing (repeat as needed)
+ 5. Model Selection, training, and testing (repeat as needed)
+ 6. Report Writeup - Michelle (started)